socomsystems/documentation/admin_manual/configuration_server/theming.rst

 Branded clients
 ---------------

-.. note:: Nextcloud GmbH provides branding services, delivering sync clients (mobile and desktop) which use your corporate identity and are pre-configured to help your users get up and running in no time.
-If you are interested in our advanced branding & support subscription, `contact our sales team <https://nextcloud.com/enterprise/>`_.
+.. note:: cyfrSpaces GmbH provides branding services, delivering sync clients (mobile and desktop) which use your corporate identity and are pre-configured to help your users get up and running in no time.
+If you are interested in our advanced branding & support subscription, `contact our sales team <https://cyfr.space/enterprise/>`_.

 The theming app supports to change the URLs to the mobile apps (Android & iOS) that is shown when the webinterface is opened on one of those devices.
 Then there was a header shown, that redirects the user to the app in the app store.
-By default this redirects to the Nextcloud apps.
+By default this redirects to the cyfrSpaces apps.
 In some cases it is wanted that this links to branded versions of those apps.
 In those cases the IDs and URLs can be set via the ``occ``-command::